 SECTION 3.
 TRANSFER OF MEMBERSHIP.
 Membership in SWAN is not transferable or assignable.

 SECTION 4.
 MEETINGS OF MEMBER LIBRARIES.
 Meetings of Member Libraries will be held a minimum of four (4) times per calendar year.
 Thirty (30) days' prior written notice of the time and place of meetings shall be given to all Member Libraries.
-A quorum exists when one over half of the Members are present.
+Membership meetings must include a quorum of the Board.
 The SWAN Board President may call special meetings of the Member Libraries.

-Robert’s Rules of Order shall be applicable to the conduct and business of such meetings on all matters not covered by these Bylaws.
-Meetings shall be noticed, held and otherwise conducted in conformance with the Illinois Open Meetings Act.
+Meetings shall be noticed, held and otherwise conducted in conformance with the Illinois Open Meetings Act and general Parlimentary Procedure.

 SECTION 5.
 RESPONSIBILITIES OF MEMBER LIBRARIES.
 The administrator of each Member Library shall be the voting agent for that library, unless he/she designates an alternate for the library.
 Each Member Library shall conform to SWAN’s established policies and procedures for integrated library service.
 In the event that any Member Library shall fail to conform to such standards, the Board shall investigate and take such action as the Board may determine to be appropriate pursuant to Article XI below.

 Each Member Library shall comply with the confidentiality requirements contained in any Sales Agreement and Maintenance Agreement or any other agreement entered into by SWAN with any vendor.
 The compliance required of each Member Library shall include signing any confidentiality documents and observing any other requirements designated by SWAN in writing.
 In addition, each Member Library shall be individually responsible for any breach or violation of the confidentiality requirements by such Member Library, whether occurring during the term of the Member Library's membership in SWAN or thereafter.

+PAYMENTS.
+Each Member Library shall pay any invoice in full, such payment to be made within ninety (90) days of receipt of the bill.
+Regular billing statements will be transmitted to all Member Libraries.
+SWAN's billing statement will include all applicable fees from the SWAN Annual Fee Schedule.
+Rates for each fee may change from time to time as approved by the Members as a part of the budget process.
+Details on current fees are available on request from the SWAN Executive Director.
+A late fee shall be charged to each Member Library which fails to pay its billing statements within ninety (90) days after receipt thereof.

+FINANCIAL ARREARAGES.
+In the event that a Member Library fails to timely pay its billing statement from SWAN, or fails to pay within seventy (70) days after written demand any interest or penalty imposed hereunder, the Board may suspend the active membership status of such Member Library and thereby deny SWAN systems, services and support to such Member Library, until such payment is made in full.
+If such Member Library fails to make full payment within ninety (90) days after such termination of services, the Board may take such other action as is necessary or appropriate, including litigation against such Member Library and termination of its agreement with SWAN.